 Step 5: Apply for Unrestricted Driver’s License (18+)

 The first step of the Oklahoma Graduated Drivers License (GDL) program is to enroll in a state-approved driver education course.
 There are two types of eligible driver education courses.

-You must be at least 15 ½ years old to be eligible to apply for an Oklahoma learner’s permit.
+You must be at least 15 ½ years old to be eligible to apply for a learner’s permit.
 You can also apply for a permit if you are over 18, but it is not necessary.
-A driver’s permit will allow you to drive from 5 am to 10 pm while accompanied by another driver over the age of 21.
+A permit will allow you to drive from 5 am to 10 pm while accompanied by another driver over the age of 21.

 To apply for a learner’s permit, visit your local TAG agent (Motor License Agent) and:

 You will need to hold your permit for at least six months from the date it was issued before upgrading to an intermediate license.
 If you are over 18, however, you can apply for an unrestricted driver’s license after 30 days.

 If you would like to know more about this part of the licensing process, we recommend that you read our in-depth Oklahoma learner’s permit guide.

 Behind-the-wheel training is necessary to apply for your intermediate Oklahoma driver’s license.
 You will need at least 50 hours of driving practice with a licensed driver over the age of 21.
 Out of these, 10 driving hours must take place during night time hours.
 A signed affidavit certifying these hours will be required in moving to the next step.